internetofwater/docs.geoconnex.us/_sources/quickstart/dataprep.md

 ## Example:

 Below is an example table based on streamgages with data published at the [California Data Exchange Center](https://cdec.water.ca.gov/riv_flows.html) The table is also available for download as a csv [here](https://github.com/internetofwater/docs.geoconnex.us/raw/main/book/quickstart/dataprep_example.csv).
+Note the inclusion of descriptive information, links to various reference features, and the `data_url` linking to the CDEC data system entrypoint for each site.

 ```{list-table} Example monitoring location tabular data for geoconnex
 :header-rows: 1